joshbrew/HEG_ESP32/hegstudio_patchedv0.1.5/_READ_ME_.txt

 Patched HEGstudio for HEGduino on Windows!
 ******************************************
 Changelog:
+12/11/19
+Changed HEGstudio to use raw SMA for HEGduino (it works!), I should use a better smoothing algo.

 9/15/19
 Updated to fit new output format on HEGduino.
 HEGFlight is janky but the graph seems good.
 Recommend sticking to HEGMovie.